 The iPad and iPen Project

-Maybe in a year or two?
+Apple "Touchscreen laptops" in a year or two?

-Touch technology in general has obviously caught on, thanks to the iPhone and now, the iPad, and it's clear to me that eventually we'll see this in a more powerful form.
-As a graphic artist, I use pen tablets (Wacom) all day.
+Touchscreen technology in general has obviously caught on, thanks to the iPhone and now, the iPad, and it's clear to me that eventually we'll see this in a more powerful form.
+As a graphic artist, I use pen (Wacom) tablets all day.
 So, I would love to see a serious (OS X-powered) version of this technology, in a slightly larger size.
 The combination of touch technology, combined with the ability to use a stylus, would make this the computer for me.

 There's quite a bit of evidence, suggesting that we'll see this at some point, and so with that in mind, I built this more Apple-styled version.
 It's about what you'd expect, (ports, etc.) except that I added a concave bottom, for better cooling, and a snap-in stylus holder on the right side.